BabyTravel UK Logo BabyTravel UK

 On flights departing UK airports, the standard rules apply: breast milk, formula, and expressed milk are exempt from the 100 ml liquid restriction.
 On flights departing from Lisbon or other Portuguese airports, the same EU exemption applies for baby milk and food.
 Carry what you need for the journey — security staff on both ends may ask to inspect containers, which is routine.

 TAP cabin crew can warm formula or baby food using hot water on request.
 TAP does not operate a dedicated baby meal service on all routes — check when booking if baby meals are available on your specific flight, particularly on longer routes.
 Bring backup supplies regardless.
+For sterilising bottles on the go without any electricity, a Milton Mini travel steriliser or a pack of Milton sterilising tablets is the easiest option once you're away from home.
 See our breast milk and formula at UK airport security guide for the full rules.

 Nappy bag and extra hand luggage allowance